Overview

 Automatic enrollment.

-You’re automatically enrolled in the plan within the first 45 days after your hire date.
+If you don’t get a chance to enroll, we’ve got you covered—you’ll be automatically enrolled in the plan at a 5% contribution rate 45 days after your hire date.
 You can change your elections or opt out at any time.

 Tax-deferred savings growth.

-When you are enrolled, your contributions are conveniently taken through payroll deductions.
+When you're enrolled, your contributions are conveniently taken through payroll deductions.
 Your money has the potential to grow faster, and you’ll pay less in income taxes when you make pre-tax contributions.

 More options to save.